 White Paper

-Digital displays’ messaging can be relayed prominently and repeatedly, reminding students, staff and parents of forms that need to be completed and returned, promoting an upcoming school event or celebrating a team’s state championship.
+Digital displays’ messaging can be relayed prominently and repeatedly, reminding students, staff members and parents of forms that need to be completed and returned, promoting an upcoming school event or celebrating a team’s state championship.

-Outdoors, high-brightness displays allow larger campuses with many buildings to communicate announcements to visitors or deliver wayfinding that guides them to the appropriate room.
+Outside, high-brightness displays allow larger campuses with many buildings to communicate announcements to visitors or deliver wayfinding that guides them to the appropriate room.
 These screens are purpose-built to always be legible and vibrant, even on the sunniest, most glare-filled days.
 They also have the engineering to work reliably in extreme weather — even baking hot, freezing cold, drenching rain and tree-bending winds.

 5. Automated alerts